-"I was born in Brooklyn, New York, and had a very ordinary and uneventful (as it seemed to me) childhood.
+"I was born in Brooklyn, New York, and had a very ordinary and I was born in process, new York, and nad a very ordinary and unevenful (as it seemed to me) childhood.
 I read voraciously, but it never occurred to me that I would one day become a writer.
-For one thing, I had never met a "real, live author," as young people do novadays in their xchoods and libraries.
-And, in any case, most of the writers I read in my growing-up years, like Charles Dickens and Louisa May Alcott, were dead.
+For one thing, I had never met a "real, live author," as young people do nowadays in their achesis and libraries.
+And, in any case, most of the writers I read in my growing-up years, like Charles Dickens. and Louisa May Alcott, were dead.

-"I didn't begin to publish juvenile fiction and nonfiction until my own children were in the fourth or fifth grades at school.
-I was stirmulated by their expanding interests and by the realization that I had a great need to explore the longsilent world of my own childhood.
+I didn't begin to publish juvenile fiction and nonfiction until my own children were in the fourth or fifth grades at school, I was stimulated by their expanding interests and by the realization that I had a great need to explore the longsilent world of my own childhood.

 "Soon I was writing contemporary novels for middle-graders, among them the "Fat Glenda" series.
-I also became intrigued with the reaches and chellenges of nonfiction.
-I ventured into the American order past with titles like Slumps, Grunts, and Snickerdocales: What Colonial America Afe and Why (Clarion).
-And I traveled to distant Egypt to do on-site research for Mummiles, Tombs, and Travesure (Clarion).
+I also became intrigued with the reaches and challenges of nonfiction.
+I ventured into the American options past with titles like Sturges, Grunts, and Snickerdodfest What Colonial America Ate and Why (Clarion).
+And I traveled to distant Egypt to do on-site research for Mummies, Tombs, and Treasure (Clarion).